ToolVS

 Viewer$15/user/moView and interact with dashboards

-Explorer$42/user/moEdit existing dashboards, web authoring
+Explorer$42/user/moEdit existing dashboards

 Creator$75/user/moFull authoring, Prep, data connections